MakAcp/MSFeeDashboard/README.md

 Builds both bar graphs

 ### newdashapp.py
-Comobined Dash app to display both choropleth and bar graphs
+Combined Dash app to display both choropleth and bar graphs

 ## MakAcp Branch Files
+### Webscrape.py
-### Webscrape.py - This python file includes all the web scraping done in the project.
+This python file includes all the web scraping done in the project.
 This is done using the BeautifulSoup4 module and Selenium WebDriver(software testing tool).
-The data is put into the soup using BS4
+The data is put into the soup using BS4.